 Most people look for concrete paths to becoming a millionaire.
 But the essential ingredient to becoming a millionaire is intangible.
 It’s time.
 Most millionaires utilize the compounding nature of time, where growth builds on itself over time.

 My favorite imagery to describe compounding is to imagine the growth of a tree.
 The first five years of a tree’s life will only grow a few feet.
 Its shrubbery is the size of a basketball.
 It’s a small, weak plant.
 In the next five years, will the tree double in size?
 No!
 It’s more likely to quadruple (or more) in size.
 It’s growing in all three dimensions—height, depth, and width.
 It’s not a simple doubling.

 We've all seen the social media megastar who goes from broke to millionaire in less than ten years.
 But they are exceptions, not the rule.
 Most millionaires grow their wealth at a slow pace.
 Over time, they utilize an explosion of compound growth—like a tree—to become a millionaire.

 2. Create Financial Goals

-Millionaires develop written financial plans that serve as roadmaps to reach their destination.
+Millionaires develop written financial plans that serve as roadmaps to reach their destinations.
 These plans allow them to make financial decisions based on their goals.
-A good financial plan means that to reach millionaire status isn't an if; it’s a when.
-They know where they are going to get there because their personal finance is all planned out.
+A good financial plan means that going millionaire status isn't an if; it’s a when.
+They know where they will get there because their personal finance is all planned out.

-If you're unsure how to create a financial plan, then a certified financial planner (CFP) might be an excellent place to start.
-They might suggest you start investing or open a Roth IRA retirement account or first fill up your emergency fund.
+If you're unsure how to create a financial plan, a certified financial planner (CFP) might be an excellent place to start.
+They might suggest you start investing, open a Roth IRA retirement account, or first fill up your emergency fund.
 A financial advisor is there to share millionaire wisdom with you.